Bisexual erasure

-Bisexual erasure or bisexual invisibility is the tendency to ignore, remove, falsify, or re-explain evidence of bisexuality in history, academia, the news media, and other primary sources.
+Bisexual erasure (or bi erasure), also called bisexual invisibility, is the tendency to ignore, remove, falsify, or re-explain evidence of bisexuality (or similar identities, such as pansexuality) in history, academia, the news media, and other primary sources.

-In its most extreme form, bisexual erasure can include the belief that bisexuality itself does not exist.
-Bisexual erasure may include the assertion all bisexual individuals are in a phase and will soon choose a side, either heterosexual or homosexual.
-Another common variant of bisexual erasure involves accepting bisexuality in women while downplaying or rejecting the validity of bisexual identity in men.
-One belief underlying bisexual erasure is that bisexual individuals are distinctively indecisive.
-Misrepresentations of bisexual individuals as hypersexual erases the sexual agency of bisexuals, effectively erasing their true identities as well.
+In its most extreme form, bisexual erasure can include the belief that bisexuality itself does not exist, and that individuals who identify as bisexual are either heterosexual or homosexual.
+People who believe that bisexuality does not exist typically claim that bisexuals are simply confused, or in denial, about their own sexuality.
+In the case of bisexual men, this commonly manifests in a stereotype that bisexual men are simply closeted gay men.
+Bisexual individuals are also sometimes dismissed or stereotyped as hypersexual.

 Bisexual erasure is often a manifestation of biphobia, although it does not necessarily involve overt antagonism.
-Bisexual erasure often results in bisexual-identifying individuals experiencing a variety of adverse social encounters, as they not only have to struggle with finding acceptance within general society but also within the LGBT community.
-Bisexual erasure is a form of stigma and leads to adverse mental health consequences for people who identify as bisexual.
+Erasure frequently results in bisexual-identifying individuals experiencing a variety of adverse social encounters, as they not only have to struggle with finding acceptance within general society but also within the LGBTQ community.
+Bisexual erasure is a form of stigma and leads to adverse mental health consequences for people who identify as bisexual, or similar.

-There is increasing inclusion and visibility of bisexuals, particularly in the LGBT community.
+There is increasing inclusion and visibility of bisexuals, particularly in the LGBTQ community.